-How many of these obstacles to success does your sales team have to overcome?
+How many of these sales team challenges do your reps have to overcome?

-Don’t let departmental roadblocks set a cap on your sales team’s goal achievement.
+Don’t let these common sales team challenges set a cap on your goal achievement.
 Here are four common obstacles to sales performance to watch out for:

 1. Overburdening CRM

-Except for a subset of inside salespeople working in call centers, most reps are not wired for data entry or record keeping.
+Except for inside salespeople working in call centers, most reps are not wired for data entry or record keeping.
 That set of activities conflicts with the natural tendencies of salespeople successful at new business development, who are usually neither sedentary nor detail-oriented.

 Instead of paying a salesperson for these activities, hire a sales support person to do it at a much lower cost.
 Not only will the right individual accomplish these tasks at a higher level of quality, but they will also free the sales rep to do what they should be doing: selling.